awslabs/ar-go-tools/doc/00_intro.md

 - the `packagescan` tool scans the input packages to find usages of specific packages in the code, such as usages of the `unsafe` package (see [Package Scanner](08_packagescan.md#package-scanner)).
 - the `reachability` tool inspects the code to find which functions are reachable, and which are not (see [Reachability Tool](09_reachability.md#reachability-tool)).
 - the `render` tool can be used to render various representations of the code, such as its [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single-assignment_form) (SSA) form or its callgraph (see [Render Tool](10_render.md#render-tool)).
-- the `static-commands` tool analyzes the code to find usages of `os/exec.Command` that are defined statically.
 - the `racerg` tool, an experimental tool for data race detection (See [RacerG](11_racerg.md#racerg-sound-and-scalable-static-data-race-detector-for-go)).

 These tools can be used by developers to better understand their code, through the analysis of higher-level representations.
 For example, one can understand how the code is organized by looking at the callgraph, which abstract away the code and retains only the caller/callee information.
 In general, we do not state guarantees about the correctness of these tools, except for the dataflow analyses (see [taint analysis](01_taint.md#taint-analysis) and [backtrace](02_backtrace.md#backtrace-analysis))).
 However, we believe the representations obtained for each of these tools are useful enough to aid programmers.

 ### Configuration

-The tools that require a configuration file (such as the `taint` and `argot-cli` tools) all use the same input format, which means that your configuration file can be reused across them.
+The tools that require a configuration file (such as the `taint` and `cli` tools) all use the same input format, which means that your configuration file can be reused across them.
 The goal is that the user configuration file corresponds to a specific program to analyze, and not a specific tool.
 The results of the different tools for the same program with the same configuration file will be consistent.
 The config file is expected to be in YAML format.
 All fields are generally optional, unless required by a specific tool.
 Some common optional fields across tools are: